NexPlayer/Android-SDK/properties.md

 Sets the language to use for audio in multi-stream content, before content is played.

-This property can be used to set the preferred language of audio streams to be used in content, before Nex Player begins playing content.
+This property can be used to set the preferred language of audio streams to be used in content, before NexPlayer begins playing content.

 > **Warning** To change any media stream while content is playing, the method setMediaStream should be called instead.
 To set the preferred language for both audio and text streams to the same language, use the NexProperty, PREFER\_LANGUAGE, instead.